Joyson0937/GitHub_Actions/README.md

  Step 4 - In the folder create a YAML file with .yml extension Step 5 - Add the content of the workflow in the file Step 6 - Commit and push the changes
- Step 7 - Goto Repo main page and click “Actions” tab Step 8 - Select the workflow from left sidebar and check the logs and results
+ Step 7 - Goto Repo main page and click the “Actions” tab Step 8 - Select the workflow from left sidebar and check the logs and results

  Terms:
- WORKFLOW : collection of jobs, defined in a YAML file
+ WORKFLOW: collection of jobs, defined in a YAML file
  name:
- EVENTS : any activity in the repo that can trigger a workflow
+ EVENTS: any activity in the repo that can trigger a workflow
  on:
- JOBS : collection of steps
+ JOBS: collection of steps
  jobs:
- STEPS : actions to be taken, commands, scripts
+ STEPS: actions to be taken, commands, scripts
  steps:
  Chain Jobs - :needs